CharfiNour/Face_recogition_app/README.md

 # Face_recognition_app
-The goal of this phase1 is to collect, organize, and preprocess face images for training a face recognition model, this includes face extraction using the HAAR cascade classifier and saving the preprocessed data in a compressed format.
+The goal of the phase1 is to collect, organize, and preprocess face images for training a face recognition model, this includes face extraction using the HAAR cascade classifier and saving the preprocessed data in a compressed format.